Lanz Bulldog: Lanz Iberica

 Bulldogs were also produced in Spain by Lanz Iberica S.A. at Getafe near Madrid.
 A total of 17,100 tractors were built from 1956 to 1963.

+Lanz Alldog

+From 1951-57, Lanz manufactured a rear-engined derivative of the Bulldog, known as the Lanz Alldog.
+This had a large bed over the front wheels, for transporting cargo over ground unsuitable for a trailer.
+Tractors of this type were popular among Israeli farmers during the 1950s, especially on hilly and mountainous terrain.

 Bulldog Copies

 The Bulldog design was copied in other countries by several different manufacturers.
 While some of these copies were legitimately produced under license from Bulldog, most of them were built with each respective builder's own frame and body design, being powered by unlicensed copies of the patented Bulldog hot-bulb engine.
 Some of these examples are:

 France

 "Le Percheron" was a licensed copy of the 25 HP hot-bulb Bulldog, built by Société Nationale de Construction Aeronautic du Centre (SNCAC) at Colombe in France from about 1939.
 It is believed that nearly 3,700 were built before production ceased in 1956.